top of page

 • Catch the return train from Varenna to Milan at your comfort and convenience.

-Ferry tickets can be purchased at the ticket counter near the ferry terminal at Varenna which is just a 5 to 10-minute walk from the train station.
+Ferry tickets can be purchased at the ticket counter near the ferry terminal at Varenna, which is just a 5 to 10-minute walk away from the train station.

 Best Day trips from Milan.
 View of Stresa and Borromean Islands